Protection for "Ladoga"

 Tasks and solutions

-MTC "Ladoga" was built in small series.
-According to various sources, no more than 5-10 of these machines were assembled in the eighties.
-The details of their operation, with the exception of MTC # 317, remain unknown.
-It is believed that such equipment is now considered as a special transport for the highest command personnel in the event of a nuclear war.
+The VTS Ladoga was built in a small series.
+According to various sources, no more than 5-10 such machines were assembled in the 317s.
+Details of their operation, with the exception of VTS No. XNUMX, remain unknown.
+It is believed that such equipment is currently being considered as a special transport for the highest command staff in case of a nuclear the war.

 Probably, the protected equipment has already developed a resource, and they are gradually abandoning it.
 So, one sample has by now been written off and transferred to the museum.
 Now he can be seen in the Patriot park in the city of Kamensk-Shakhtinsky (Rostov region).